 - Account registered - fired when a user completes registration.

 - Account updated - fired when a user record is updated.

 - Account deleted - fired when an account is deleted.

 - Account logged in - fired when a user logs in.

 - Account locked out - fired when an account is locked out, due to suspicious login attempts, as detected by Risk Based Authentication.

 - Subscription updated - fired when the status of a subscription changes (subscribed / unsubscribed, or a change in the double opt-in status).
 For more information, see Subscription Management.

 Subscribing to Events

 Perform the following for each site in which you want to use webhooks.
-Note that for site groups, you essentially define the webhooks for only one site to activate it for the entire group.
+Note that for site groups, every site that has a webhook defined for a specific event will receive that event from any other site in the group, whether they have any webhooks defined or not.
 For more information see Site Group Notifications.